The Fast and the Furious: Tokyo Drift: Critical response

-The Fast and the Furious: Tokyo Drift gained a 38% approval rating on Rotten Tomatoes based on reviews from 138 critics; the average rating is 5/10.
+The Fast and the Furious: Tokyo Drift gained a 38% approval rating on Rotten Tomatoes based on reviews from 141 critics; the average rating is 5/10.
 The site's consensus reads: "Eye-popping driving sequences coupled with a limp story and flat performances make this Drift a disappointing follow-up to previous Fast and Furious installments."
-On Metacritic, the film has a weighted average score of 46 out of 100 based on reviews from 31 critics, indicating "mixed or average reviews".
-Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.
+On Metacritic, the film has a weighted average score of 45 out of 100 based on reviews from 32 critics, indicating "mixed or average reviews".
+Audiences surveyed by CinemaScore gave the film a grade A− on a scale of A to F.

-Roger Ebert of the Chicago Sun-Times praised the film, giving it three out of four stars, saying that director Justin Lin "takes an established franchise and makes it surprisingly fresh and intriguing," adding that Tokyo Drift is "more observant than we expect" and that "the story [is] about something more than fast cars".
+Roger Ebert of the Chicago Sun-Times praised the film, giving it three out of four stars, saying that director Justin Lin "takes an established franchise and makes it surprisingly fresh and intriguing", adding that Tokyo Drift is "more observant than we expect" and that "the story [is] about something more than fast cars".
 Michael Sragow of The Baltimore Sun felt that "the opening half-hour may prove to be a disreputable classic of pedal-to-the-metal filmmaking" and "the last downhill race is a doozy."
 Kirk Honeycutt of The Hollywood Reporter said that "it's not much of a movie, but a hell of a ride".
-Todd McCarthy of Variety gave the film a positive review and praised the "good, old-fashioned genre filmmaking done in a no-nonsense, unpretentious style", adding it "stays in high gear most of the way with several exhilarating racing sequences, and benefits greatly from the evocative Japanese setting."
-McCarthy particularly praised the work of stunt coordinator Terry J. Leonard.
+Todd McCarthy of Variety gave the film a positive review and praised the "good, old-fashioned genre filmmaking done in a no-nonsense, unpretentious style", adding it "stays in high gear most of the way with several exhilarating racing sequences, and benefits greatly from the evocative Japanese setting".
+McCarthy particularly praised the work of stunt coordinator Terry Leonard.